jnadeu/masters-degree/README.md

 ## License

-This project is licensed under the Apache License, Version 2.0.
+This project is licensed under the MIT License.
 See the [LICENSE](./LICENSE) file for details.